guillecu94/blockchain/README1.md

 RAFT, and alternative to Paxos, works by assigning any of three states, that is, Follower, Candidate, or Leader, to the nodes.
 A Leader is elected after a candidate node receives enough votes and all changes now have to go through the Leader, who commits the proposed changes once replication on the majority of follower nodes is completed.

-## THE CONCEPT OF ELECTRONIC CASH.

- This concept is also essential to appreciate the first and astonishingly successful application of blockchain.

- Fundamental issues that need to be addressed in e-cash systems are accountability and anonymity. _David Chaum_ addressed both of these issues by introducing two cryptographic operations, namely blind signatures and secret sharing:

-  1. *Blind signatures* allow signing a document without actually seeing it.

-  2. *Secret sharing* is a concept that allows the detection of using the same e-cash token twice.

-A different but relevant concept called *hashcash* was introduced by _Adam Back_ in 1997 as a PoW system to control e-mail spam.
-The idea of Hashcash is simple: if a legitime users want to send e-mails then they are required to compute a hash as a proof that they have spent a reasonable amount of computing resources before sending the e-mail.

-In 2009 the first practical implementation of cryptocurrency named *bitcoin* was introduced; for the very first time it solved the problem of distributed consensus in a trustless network.
-It uses public key cryptography with hashcash as PoW to provide a secure, controlled and decentralized method of minting digital currency.

 ## INTRODUCTION TO BLOCKCHAIN.

 Blockchain is a peer-to-peer distributed ledger that is cryptographically secure, append-only-m, immutable, and updateable only via consensus or agreement among peers.